An ad-free and cookie-free webpage by FactorPad

-We show how TSE stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Industrial Specialties industry.
+We show how TSE stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Plastics Material and Resin Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.